rwperrott/rwperrott-string-template-plugin/README.md

   in STGroup and ST, for about 6 years ago!
 ## StringTemplate Patches
-- I also consider relative template line numbers in rendering error messages a stupid and annoying bug, so convert these to absolute line number via my "rwperrott-string-template-utils" library.
+- I also consider relative template line numbers in rendering error messages a stupid and annoying bug, so convert these to absolute line number via my [rwperrott-string-template-utils](https://github.com/rwperrott/rwperrott-string-template-utils) library.

 See [Usage](Usage.md) for a template POM.